Services

 Therapeutic table massage is a Swedish style massage, familiar to most people.

 Suitable for anyone, table massage promotes deep relaxation, improve circulation of blood and lymph, and increases homeostasis in the body.
-Paige uses an intuitive style of table massage combining traditional massage techniques including elements of Thai, Mayan, and Swedish massage.
+Our practitioners uses an intuitive style of table massage combining traditional massage techniques including elements of Thai, Mayan, and Swedish massage.
 This style can also be adapted for pregnant clients in the form of Prenatal Massage.

 Schedule a Therapeutic table massage